splunk/public-o11y-docs/gdi/other-ingestion-methods/upstream-collector.rst

 Migrate to the Splunk Distribution of OpenTelemetry Collector
 ================================================================

-Migrating from existing upstream Collectors to the Splunk Distribution of OpenTelemetry Collector requires fewer steps than migrating from other proprietary agents, as the Splunk distribution is based on the OpenTelemetry Collector.
+Migrating from existing upstream Collectors to the Splunk Distribution of OpenTelemetry Collector requires fewer steps than migrating from other proprietary agents, because the Splunk distribution is based on the OpenTelemetry Collector.

 To migrate from the Collector Contrib to the Splunk OTel Collector, follow these steps:

 #.
-Save a copy of your current Collector configuration.
+Save a copy of your current upstream Collector configuration.

 #.
 Stop the Collector Contrib service using ``sudo systemctl stop otelcol`` on Linux or ``net stop otelcol`` on Windows.
-If you're running the Collector in a Terminal session, interrupt execution by pressing Control+C.
+If you're running the Collector Contrib in a Terminal session, interrupt it by selecting Ctrl+C.

 #.
-Remove the OpenTelemetry Collector Contrib binary and configuration files, including system service configuration files, or use the package manager in your system to remove the Collector.
+Remove the OpenTelemetry Collector Contrib binary and configuration files, including system service configuration files, or use the package manager in your system to remove the upstream Collector.

 #.
-Install the Splunk Distribution of OpenTelemetry Collector.
+Install the Splunk OTel Collector.
 See :ref:`otel-install-platform`.
 If you've deployed the Collector in Kubernetes use the Helm chart.
 See :ref:`helm-chart` for more information.

 #.
-Configure the Collector taking into account the settings you saved before removing the previous Collector, as well as the components available in the Splunk Distribution of OpenTelemetry Collector.
+Configure the Splunk OTel Collector taking into account the settings you saved before removing the Collector Contrib project, as well as the components available in the Splunk Distribution of OpenTelemetry Collector.
 See :ref:`gdi-upstream-collector` and :ref:`otel-components`.

 Troubleshooting
 ==================================================